Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---
 ---

 - Lets first log onto HAWK.
-We will be doing all of our coding within VSCode which we should all have installed and set-up.
+We will be doing all of our coding within VSCode.
 - <b>If you do not have VSCode set-up, please let me know now so that we can get you up and running.</b>
 - Note: those of you using Linux may have to use code to do this.
 I will include the code below each section.

 ---
 - Firstly, make sure you are connected to the VPN.
+If you are on-campus, theres no need.
 - In VSCode, click on the 'Remote Explorer' button, then click 'Connect to Host in New Window' button.
 This opens a new VSCode window with the remote host.
 - You will be prompted (top box) to enter your password.
 Do this and hit enter.
 - You are now connected to HAWK.